-What If My Long Term Care Policy Does Not Qualify For My State Partnership Program?
+What If My Policy Does Not Qualify For My State Partnership Program?

 We receive this question a lot.
 Is it worth exchanging your policy for new coverage that is eligible for your State Long Term Care Partnership benefits?

-It will usually depend upon your time of purchase and the benefits within your long term care insurance policy.
+It will usually depend upon your time of purchase and the benefits within your policy.

 Also, please keep in mind hybrid long term care life insurance policies do not qualify for Partnership asset disregard benefits.

 LTC Partner can help you explore your Long Term Care Partnership Program options.
-To learn more or to receive quotes of LTC Partnership Plan policies please contact us toll-free at 800-891-5824; or complete our easy long term care insurance quotes request form.
+To learn more or to receive quotes of LTC Partnership Plan policies please contact us toll-free at 800-891-5824; or complete our easy insurance quotes request form.